EatMoreCode/Mojolicious-Plugin-Log-Elasticsearch/README.md

 fascinating ways.

-After each request (via `after_dispatch`), a non-blocking request is made to the elasticsearch system via Mojo::UserAgent.
+After each request (via `after_dispatch`), a non-blocking request is made to the elasticsearch system via [Mojo::UserAgent](https://metacpan.org/pod/Mojo::UserAgent).
 This should mean minimal application performance hit, but does mean you need to run under `hypnotoad` or `morbo` for the non-blocking request to work.

 The new Elasticsearch index is created if necessary when your application starts.
 The following data points will be logged each request:

-- ip  - IP address of requestor
+- `ip` - IP address of requestor
-- path - request path
+- `path` - request path
-- code - HTTP code of response
+- `code` - HTTP code of response
-- method - HTTP method of request
+- `method` - HTTP method of request
-- time - the number of seconds the request took to process (internally, not accounting for network overheads)
+- `time` - the number of seconds the request took to process (internally, not accounting for network overheads)

-Additionally, if you supply a path to a copy of the GeoLiteCity.dat database file in the config key 'geo\_ip\_citydb', and have the [Geo::IP](https://metacpan.org/pod/Geo::IP) module installed, the following keys will also be submitted to Elasticsearch:
+Additionally, if you supply a path to a copy of the GeoLiteCity.dat database file in the config key '`geo_ip_citydb`', and have the [Geo::IP](https://metacpan.org/pod/Geo::IP) module installed, the following keys will also be submitted to Elasticsearch:

 - location - latitude and longitude of the city the IP address belongs to